kiti15237/microbiome2/README.md

 ####Batch 5 : /scratch/users/ctataru5/microbiome/raw/October
 Every folder should contain its mapping file.
 This will take the form of a .txt document, most likely named something with "maude" in it.
 These come straight from Argonne.

+## Concatenate Mapping Files:
+####1.
+Using text editor(excel is easiest), concatenate all the mapping files together.
+####2. run qiime's `validate_mapping_file.py -m mapping.txt` to check that all is well.
+Might have to add an empty description column at the end, or check that all sample ids are unique, all barcode and linker sequences are present, etc. Check http://qiime.org/scripts/validate_mapping_file.html for details.

 ## Run Dada2 pipeline on the raw data.
 See README.md in dada2 folder for more details.
 This process will leave us with:
 #### 1. otu_table.txt
 #### 2. a seqs.txt document which is a fasta file detailing all the sequences used in the otu file.
 This is useful for constructing a phylogenetic tree if the dada2 pipeline fails to do so
 #### 3. tax_table.txt which is a sequence by taxonomic classification table
-#### 4. tree.rds which is the output of optim.pml from the R package "phangorn".
-To access to tree itself, use tree = readRDS("outdir/tree.rds")$tree
+#### 4. tree.tre which is the output of optim.pml from the R package "phangorn".
 *All these outputs can be found in dada2/ folder
 *The major reason from using dada2 is error correction and data cleaning.
 This paper : http://biorxiv.org/content/early/2015/08/06/024034 : argues why this is a good method.